-Individuals who cannot pay the full amount of federal taxes they owe have several tax relief options they can qualify for.
+Individuals who cannot pay the full amount of federal taxes they owe have several back tax assistance options they can qualify for.
 One of these is an offer in compromise.
 Before granting you leeway on your taxes, however, the Internal Revenue Service (IRS) will critically evaluate your offer in compromise application and its supporting documents.
 Here’s how the process works, according to the Internal Revenue Manual.

 If you qualify for an offer in compromise, the IRS accepts your “offer” to pay a lower amount of taxes than you owe.
 You are then required to pay off the agreed-upon amount within a certain time period to remain in good standing with the IRS.
 You might be eligible for an offer in compromise under the following conditions: